 - If the phyllo pastry is frozen, allow to thaw before using.

-- Carefully peel apart 12 sheets of phyllo.
+- Carefully peel apart sheets of phyllo.12 sheets phyllo pastry

-- Melt ½ C vegan butter or margarine.
+- Melt vegan butter or margarine.½ cup vegan butter

 - To assemble, take one of the buttered and folded sheets of phyllo.
-In one corner, place 1 ½ – 2 tbsp cooked apple filling.
+In one corner, place 1 ½ to 2 tablespoons of cooked apple filling.
 Fold the corner of the phyllo pastry over the apples, creating a triangle.
 Next, fold the triangle over itself and repeat until all the pastry is folded over the apple filling (see video for a visual on how I fold these triangles).

 - Set the turnovers onto a silicone mat or parchment paper covered baking tray (will likely need 2 trays).

 - Lightly brush remaining melted butter over the tops of the turnovers.

 - Bake for 10-12 minutes on the oven’s middle rack.
 It’s best to cook one tray at a time.
 If you have to do both trays at once, get them on the same shelf (otherwise, rotate the top pan to the bottom and vice versa after 6 minutes of baking for even cooking).